 In March 2008, the Governing Body of the International Labour Organization (ILO) began a standard-setting discussion on “Decent Work for Domestic Workers” at the 2010 International Labour Conference (ILC).
 The IDWN mounted a campaign, in consultation and collaboration with the ILO and International Trade Union Confederation (ITUC).
 Regional workshops were held in Africa, Asia, and Latin America where the concerns and demands of domestic workers were collected (see the IDWN Platform of Demands).

 To help domestic workers argue their case, WIEGO produced a Fact Sheet on domestic workers in Latin America.
 A brief called “Informal Workers in Focus: Domestic Workers” was also prepared to outline why a Convention was important.
 Domestic worker representatives from around the world participated in the June 2009 International Labour Conference (ILC) in Geneva in preparation for the negotiations on an international instrument for domestic workers in 2010 and 2011.
-See a report on the ILC 2009.

 The historic first discussion on “Decent Work for Domestic Workers” took place at the International Labour Conference in Geneva, Switzerland in June 2010.
 The IDWN was represented at the Conference by members of its Steering Committee and other domestic workers, some of whom were on the official national trade union delegations from their respective countries.
 In addition, a number of allies were there to provide technical support to the IDWN delegation.
 Karin Pape, the Interim International Coordination of IDWN and WIEGO Regional Advisor for Europe, coordinated the work of the delegation, together with Barbro Budin, the Gender and Equality Officer of the IUF and a member of the WIEGO Board.
 For full information on activities and outcomes, see Decent Work for Domestic Workers: International Labour Conference 2010.